Convergence Rate Analysis of the AdamW-style Shampoo: Unifying One-Sided and Two-Sided Preconditioning: Convergence Rate of AdamW-style Shampoo for

-\textbf{Comparison with \citep{shampoo-xie-25}}.
-While \citet{shampoo-xie-25} established convergence for adaptive optimizers under a non-convex, adaptive smoothness framework, our work differs in several key aspects.
-Firstly, we provides a unified treatment of two-sided and one-sided Shampoo, addressing the more complex and widely used former variant, while \citet{shampoo-xie-25} only studied the latter.
-Secondly, we incorporate practical components like momentum and decoupled weight decay which \citet{shampoo-xie-25} omits.
-Thirdly, we utilize a stochastic expectation-based assumption, which is weaker than the deterministic condition $-\Sigma_L\preceq\G\G^T-\nabla f(\X)\nabla f(\X)^T\preceq\Sigma_L$ used in \citep{shampoo-xie-25}.
-Finally, while both analyses achieve the $\bO(\frac{C}{K^{1/4}})$ convergence rate, our constant $C$ in (\ref{rate3}) is simpler and matches that in the optimal convergence rate of SGD under the standard Euclidean smoothness assumption.
+While \citet{shampoo-xie-25} established convergence for adaptive optimizers under a nonconvex, adaptive smoothness framework, our work differs in several key aspects.
+First, we provide a unified treatment of two-sided and one-sided Shampoo, addressing the more complex and widely used former variant, while \citet{shampoo-xie-25} only studied the latter.
+Second, we incorporate practical components such as momentum, decoupled weight decay, and tunable exponents satisfying $\frac{1}{2p}+\frac{1}{2q}=1-\frac{\omega}{2}$ for any $\omega\in(0,2]$, none of which are considered in \citep{shampoo-xie-25}.
+Third, we utilize a stochastic expectation-based assumption, which is weaker than the deterministic assumption $-\Sigma_L\preceq\G\G^T-\nabla f(\X)\nabla f(\X)^T\preceq\Sigma_L$ used by \citet{shampoo-xie-25}.
+Finally, while both analyses achieve the $\bO(\frac{C}{K^{1/4}})$ convergence rate, the constant $C$ in our convergence rate (\ref{rate3}) is simpler and matches the one appearing in the optimal convergence rate of SGD under the standard Euclidean smoothness assumption.